Benchmark your company's expenses with Ramp's data.

 Types of corporate credit cards

-There are two main categories of corporate credit cards: those offered by traditional banks and those offered by software-oriented providers.
+There are two main categories of corporate credit cards: those offered by traditional banks, and those offered by software-oriented providers.
 Here’s an overview of each type of corporate card.

 Corporate cards offered by software-oriented providers cater to a broader range of businesses, including startups and small to medium-sized enterprises (SMEs).
 These cards have more flexible eligibility criteria, making them accessible if your business has lower annual revenue or is still establishing a credit history.
-These card issuers use technology to offer features such as real-time expense tracking and integrations with accounting software.
+These card issuers use technology to offer features such as real-time business expense tracking and integrations with accounting software.
 This tech-forward approach allows for a quick application process and user-friendly experience.
 For example, Ramp offers a corporate card with features like automated expense management and savings insights.
-Another card in this category is Brex.
+Another card in this category is the Brex card.

 What is the difference between a corporate card and a credit card?